Family Unification in a Six Dimensional Theory with an Orthogonal Gauge Group

 The $Z_2$ parity assignments for the components in 5D $SO(11)$ gauge field is summarized in Table \ref{4DgaugeZ2}.
 We can see from the table that the gauge fields of $SO(6) \times SO(4)$ having $Z_2$ parity $(+, +)$ are massless.
 On the other hand, $({\bf 1}, {\bf 4})$ from $A_5$ are found to be massless and identified with the SM Higgs field.
 As for the fermion ${\bf 32}$, we can obtain three massless ${\bf 16}$ by following \cite{HY}.

 Yukawa coupling can be obtained from the gauge coupling through the fifth component of the gauge field $A_5$ in $SO(20)$ theory as follows.

-where the scalar field with subscript $H$ means that it includes the SM Higgs field.
+where the scalar field with subscript $H$ means that it includes the SM Higgs field\footnote{Here the $SO(10)$ expression does not mean that the 4D unbroken gauge symmetry is $SO(10)$.
+This is just an illustration of Yukawa coupling in terms of $SO(10)$ language.}.
 Also, the symbol $\supset$ implies that it extracts zero mode terms after compactification.
 In the first (second) line, the gauge coupling of 6D $SO(20)$ theory is decomposed into 5D $SO(11)$(4D $SO(10)$) symmetry.
 Since the gauge coupling is universal in flavor space, the fermion mass hierarchy, flavor mixing and CP violation cannot be explained as it stands.
 Improving these points is very challenging problem and requires nontrivial extensions.

 In summary, we have proposed a simple model of family unification based on the grand gauge-Higgs unification.
 The model is a 6D $SO(20)$ gauge theory with a single fermion in a spinorial representation.
 Remarkably, three generations of the SM fermions can be derived from a single fermion by assuming a subgroup $Sp(4)$ to be a confining gauge group.
 The 5D model obtained after compactification of the sixth dimension is a model of $SO(11) \times U(1)$ grand gauge-Higgs unification where the SM Higgs field is unified as the fifth component of the 5D gauge field as well as only three generations of the SM fermions are massless in a fermion sector.
 Therefore, we believe that our model is the simplest model of family unification which further unifies the gauge fields and the Higgs field.